siliconwitchery/docs/s1-module/s1-module.md

 ### PCB considerations

-To ensure good antenna performance, the antenna side of the module should be placed along the edge of the carrier PCB and a good ground connection should be made from pins 1 and 20, to the ground plane on the carrier PCB.
+To ensure good antenna performance, the antenna side of the module should be placed along the edge of the carrier PCB.
+A good ground connection should be made from pins 1 and 20 to the ground plane of the carrier PCB.

 ![S1 Module antenna edge placement on PCB](/s1-module/images/s1-antenna-edge-placement.png)

-The area directly below the antenna should not contain a ground pour or signal traces, however on either side of the antenna, a ground fill is recommended.
+The area directly below the antenna should not contain any ground pour or signal traces, however on either side of the antenna, a ground fill is recommended.

 ![S1 Module antenna corner placement on PCB](/s1-module/images/s1-antenna-corner-clearance.png)